-(1) A close relative of a person charged with an offence shall be competent and compellable to give evidence for the defence and shall, subject to this section, be competent and compellable to give evidence for the prosecution.

-- (2) Where a person is charged with an offence and a close relative of the accused is a prospective witness against the accused in any proceedings related to the charge (including proceedings for the grant, variation or revocation of bail, or an appeal at which fresh evidence is to be taken) the prospective witness may apply to the court for an exemption from the obligation to give evidence against the accused in those proceedings. - (3) Where it appears to a court to which an application is made under subsection (2)- - (a) that, if the prospective witness were to give evidence, or evidence of a particular kind, against the accused, there would be a substantial risk of- - (i) serious harm to the relationship between the prospective witness and the accused; or - (ii) serious harm of a material, emotional or psychological nature to the prospective witness; and - (b) that, having regard to the nature and gravity of the alleged offence and the importance to the proceedings of the evidence that the prospective witness is in a position to give, there is insufficient justification for exposing the prospective witness to that risk, the court may exempt the prospective witness, wholly or in part, from the obligation to give evidence against the accused in the proceedings before the court.
+- (1) A close relative of a person charged with an offence is competent and compellable to give evidence for the defence and, subject to this section, is competent and compellable to give evidence for the prosecution. - (2) If a person is charged with an offence and a close relative of the accused is required by law (whether by subpoena or other process) to give evidence against the accused in any proceedings related to the charge (including proceedings for the grant, variation or revocation of bail, or an appeal at which fresh evidence is to be taken), the prospective witness may apply to the court for an exemption from the requirement to give evidence against the accused in the proceedings. - (3) If, on an application under subsection (2), the court considers that- - (a) if the prospective witness were to give evidence, or evidence of a particular kind, against the accused, there would be a substantial risk of- - (i) serious harm to the relationship between the prospective witness and the accused; or - (ii) serious harm of a material, emotional or psychological nature to the prospective witness; and - (b) having regard to the nature and gravity of the alleged offence and the importance to the proceedings of the evidence that the prospective witness is in a position to give, there is insufficient justification for exposing the prospective witness to that risk, the court may exempt the prospective witness (wholly or in part) from the requirement to give evidence against the accused in the proceedings before the court.